Skip to Content

 Joe was therefore shocked to receive a letter from Sarah informing him that she had decided to disown the niece and leave her estate to the Foundation.
 She was planning to visit her estate planner in a few weeks to revise her documents.
 Unfortunately, fate intervened and the day she wrote and mailed the letter, Sarah choked on an oversized almond that had found its way into a candy bar.

 POINT TO PONDER: Could the Foundation rely on the Ehrlich case and assert that the letter to Joe amounted to a new will, thereby revoking the old one?
-It is difficult to imagine how the Foundation could lose that case.
+In a “harmless error” state, the Foundation would have a decent chance of defeating the bequest to the niece.
+Failing that, the charity could certainly negotiate a considerably better-than-nothing settlement.

 Okay, So What Are the Takeaways for Gift Planners?